mhabib73/OFSLab.github.io/content/project/HCARF_fabrication/index.md

 ---
-title: Advanced optical fiber characterization & fabrication
+title: Advanced fiber characterization & fabrication
 summary: "Optical fiber fabrication involves the precise creation of glass fibers that guide light with minimal loss.
 Using advanced techniques such as chemical vapor deposition and fiber drawing, high-purity silica preforms are heated and stretched into thin, flexible fibers that form the backbone of modern communication, sensing, and photonic technologies."
 date: 2025-10-21
 #links: